Turkey Travel Guide

 Turkey is a pretty budget friendly travel destination, with hostels available from $7 and private hotels from $20.
 Meals are shockingly cheap and good, costing about $2 to $6 depending on location.
 Transportation in Turkey is generally by car, and these can be rented, but hiring a driver is pretty cheap and often preferable.
 Transportation apps like Uber are available in Istanbul, but use these discreetly because they’re not appreciated by the taxi industry.

-Turkey’s capital of Istanbul is full of incredible architecture, history, and food, but if there’s one attraction that really stood out to me on my visit to this… Read More
+Turkey’s city of Istanbul is full of incredible architecture, history, and food, but if there’s one attraction that really stood out to me on my visit to this… Read More